Cumulocity-IoT/cumulocity-device-at-risk-widget/README.md

 -   **Default PageSize  :** Select records per page.

 -   **Page2 Settings:**  User can select up to 5 fields to display in Page2 of tile.
-If user selected "Other" as one of the field then one custom field can be configured for display.

 -   **Dashboard Navigation Settings (Application Builder Only):**  This feature is available only in application builder.
 User can navigate to any other dashboard by providing below details:
     -  **All:**  Select a device type.
 Navigation will be applied to all the devices/assets of this device/asset to a specific dashboard